Happiness in Marriage

 "Happiness in family life is most likely to be achieved when founded on the teachings of Jesus Christ"

-When marriage is founded on the teachings of Jesus Christ, we will find so much joy and happiness together.
-When the foundation is on Jesus Christ, it creates an environment of faith, love, happiness, and joy.
+When marriage is founded on the teachings of Jesus Christ, we will find so much fulfillment together.
+When we put Jesus Christ at the center of our marriage, it creates an environment of faith, love, happiness, and joy.
 Because not every day is perfect, we still can find joy each day.
 Prayer is an essential key to this along with repentance and following the commandments.
 Creating a strong relationship with Jesus Christ as husband and wife will prepare that companionship for the trials and joys we face in life.